 Prof. Dr. Miriam Kyselo (Principal Investigator)

 Miriam Kyselo holds a PhD in Cognitive Science.
 She has a background in philosophy of cognition, analytic philosophy, phenomenology and sociology.
 Miriam is interested in the new developments in the philosophy of cognitive science – the so-called 4E-approaches (embodiment, extendedness, enaction and embeddedness) and she investigates how they can help to make sense of human selfhood and social cognition.
 She promotes an interdisciplinary outlook on the self and thus dialogues and collaborates with the empirical sciences, specifically with psychology, robotics and neuroscience.
-As of March 2019 she will be a visiting Professor for Philosophy of Cognition at Technical University Berlin (W2).
+Since March she is a visiting Professor for Philosophy of Cognition at Technical University Berlin (W2).
 Previously she has secured two “Marie Skłodowska Curie” post-doctoral fellowships, in TESIS, a EU funded research program that investigated human sociality and as an individual researcher and IPODI fellow of the Technical University of Berlin.